ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 ### Collect/Release
 - `!collect` Grants you all the remaining items for your world by collecting them from all games.
 Typically used after goal completion.
 - `!release` Releases all items contained in your world to other worlds.
-Typically, done automatically by the sever, but can be configured to allow/require manual usage of this command.
+Typically, done automatically by the server, but can be configured to allow/require manual usage of this command.

 ### Cheats
 - `!getitem <item>` Cheats an item to the currently connected slot, if it is enabled in the server.